Diversity, Equity, Inclusion, & Belonging

 The effects of oppression, discrimination, systemic racism and other forms of bias are deep rooted and divisive.
 Theater is an art, powerful in its ability to foster community and heal division, that stands in opposition to the hatred, fear, and discrimination that seek to divide neighbor from neighbor, friend from friend.

-WTC recognizes that Vermont is a state full of people with various backgrounds, different experiences and numerous points of view.
-WTC further acknowledges that the absence of racial, cultural, and religious diversity in Vermont in particular mean that joining our community can at times be difficult for those whose backgrounds and cultural histories are not widely represented here.
 As we strive to create a safe place where ALL participants feel that they belong, WTC has established a set of Commitments for a Diverse, Equitable, and Inclusive Theater, as a living document (started in 2022), which we will update and report on annually.

 We do this in the spirit of self-reflection and with the aspiration to continually learn how to be more inclusive with each new day and theatrical season.
-We set benchmarks for success across these commitments and will share our efforts, progress and gaps publicly as necessary.
+We set benchmarks for success across these commitments and will share our efforts, progress, and gaps publicly as necessary.
 We welcome ideas and questions to help keep us accountable to these ideals, from every community we serve.